urbanadventurer/username-anarchy/README.md

 Use cases
 ---------

-* You know the name of a user but not the username format Generate possible usernames:
-	`$ ./username-anarchy anna key`
+You know the name of a user but not the username format `$ ./username-anarchy anna key`

-* You know the username format and names of users
+You know the username format and names of users
 `$ ./username-anarchy --select-format first.last --input-file list-of-names.txt`

-* You know the server is in France
+You know the server is in France
 `$ ./username-anarchy --country france --auto`

-* List username format plugins
+List username format plugins
 `$ ./username-anarchy --list-formats`

-* Automatically recognise the username format in use `$ ./username-anarchy --recognise anna.key`
+Automatically recognise the username format in use
+`$ ./username-anarchy --recognise anna.key`

 Features